bazbt3/raspberry_pi_setup/README.md

 * I was *going* to install the `Glynn` Ruby gem - which, when run, automatically uploads the contents of the folder it's invoked within to a predetermined location at a remote FTP host.
 I didn't use it because in its simplest use case it requires a yaml configuration file within the repo, and I'd still like my blog repo to remain public.

 * I don't *yet* wish to pay GitHub for private repos.
 I opened a GitLab account and like what I see, especially the free private repos.
-There's just not the social dimension to that site (nearly all the people I know who use gituse GitHub) and GitHub has of course gained far better brand awareness.
+There's just not the social dimension to that site (nearly all the people I know who use git use GitHub) and GitHub has of course gained far better brand awareness.

 ## Next steps: